Hilmi85/sistem-pakar/README.md

 # sistem-pakar
-Created with HTML, styled with CSS, powered by JavaScript, PHP, and MySQL
+Created with HTML, styled with CSS, powered by JavaScript, PHP, and MySQL.